Horsey

 accessible by boat from the River Thurne via Heigham

-the children sail this route in the Teasel.
+the children sail up the River Thurne to Horsey Mere in the Teasel.

-While on Horsey Mere Dick sees a pair of marsh harriers.
+While on the Mere they spot a pair of marsh harriers:

 In his novel Armadale (1866) Wilkie Collins